oceanproteinportal/data-file-templates/tabular/README.md

 Download a copy of the BCO-DMO [DATASET.rtf](https://www.bco-dmo.org/files/bcodmo/DATASET.rtf) metadata form.

-The form includes a section to document your **Parameter names, descriptions, units.**  You can download a copy of the template column names, descriptoins and units csv files and modify them as needed so they correctly describe your data.
+The form includes a section to document your **Parameter names, descriptions, units.**  You can download a copy of the template column names, descriptions and units csv files and modify them as needed so they correctly describe your data.
 * [Protein Spectral Counts: names, descriptions, units](TEMPLATE_README.csv#L1)
 * [Protein Spectral Counts: names, descriptions, units](TEMPLATE_README.csv#L27)